Hodge-Tate decomposition for non-smooth spaces: Eh-topology

 It is called a $\mathrm{smooth~blowup}$ if the blowup center $Z$ is a smooth rigid space over $K$. \end{definition} \begin{remark} As a warning, our definition for the smooth blowup is different from some existing contexts, where both $X$ and $Z$ are required to be smooth. \end{remark}

-When $X=\Spa(A)$ is affinoid, the blowup of rigid space is in fact the pullback of the schematic blowup $\Bl_I(\Spec(A))$ of $\Spec(A)$ at the ideal $I$ along the map $\Spa(A)\ra \Spec(A)$ of locally ringed spaces.
-Namely, the following natural diagram is cartesian
+When $X=\Spa(A)$ is affinoid, the blowup of rigid space is in fact the ``pullback" of the schematic blowup $\Bl_I(\Spec(A))$ of $\Spec(A)$ at the ideal $I$ along the map $\Spa(A)\ra \Spec(A)$ of locally ringed spaces.
+Precisely, consider the following natural diagram of locally ringed spaces

-This follows from the universal property of the relative analytification functor as in \cite{Con06} 2.2.5 and 2.2.3: for a given rigid space $Y$, there exists a functorial bijection between the collection of morphisms $h:Y\ra \Bl_{V(I)}(\Spa(A))$ of rigid spaces over $\Spa(A)$, and the collection of the following commutative diagram
+Then following from the universal property of the relative analytification functor as in \cite[Theorem 2.2.5, Lemma 2.2.3]{Con06}, we have: for a given rigid space $Y$, there exists a functorial bijection between the collection of morphisms $h:Y\ra \Bl_{V(I)}(\Spa(A))$ of rigid spaces over $\Spa(A)$, and the collection of the following commutative diagram

 where $f$ is a map of locally ringed spaces and $g$ is a morphism of rigid spaces.